Used Aston Martin DB9 For Sale

 In 2012, revisions were made to the to improve its driving experience, particularly by firming up the aluminum chassis and increasing horsepower.
 Other changes also included new exaggerated bi-xenon headlights and LED running lights, an updated grill, updated air vents behind the wheels and clear rear lights and lenses below the revised spoiler.

-The DB9 Volante, a convertible version, was also available at the beginning of the model’s production.
+The convertible version was also available at the beginning of the model’s production.
 Somewhat heavier, the Volante has been criticized as being more flexible than its coupe sibling due to a loss of structural rigidity as a convertible.
 This being said, the Volante provides a prime opportunity for drivers and passengers to enjoy the sound of the massive V12 propelling them along.

 The race variants, stripped of luxurious interiors and carbon-fiber clad, have had great success at the 24 hours of Le Mans, the American Le Mans Series, the FIA GT Championship and 12 Hours of Sebring.

-Our selection of the DB9 line is a comprehensive example of these luxury grand tourers in a variety of styles and colors in both coupe and convertible body styles.
+Our selection of the most popular British sports car line-up is a comprehensive example of these luxury grand tourers in a variety of styles and colors in both coupe and convertible body styles.

 News, Photos, Specs, Reviews